Home

 Current availability:

-Jim Rigberg's an Enuff Z'Nuff fan, and has sent me a far better review than I'd ever manage.
+Jim Rigberg's an Enuff Z'Nuff fan and has sent me a far better review than I'd ever manage.
 Cheers, Jim!

 Maybe if they hadn't looked like Poison, Enuff Z'Nuff would today still have some measure of fame.
 There was a level of melodic sophistication immediately evident in the band's first single, New Thing, that clearly was far beyond anything the late '80s bandanna-bedecked/Sunset Strip crowd was capable of conjuring up.
 These guys could write strong power pop tunes; unfortunately, their record label did not think that strong pop tunes were enough to sell records.
 As a result, Enuff Z'Nuff ended up looking like cheap whores complete with moronic band member names, e.g. bass player "Chip Z'Nuff" (Christ) and original drummer "Vikki" Fox.
 True - the marketing strategy initially didn't hurt - the band's self-titled debut (**½), on the strength of the heavy MTV-rotation videos for New Thing and follow-up single Fly High Michelle sold very well.
 Hell, Rolling Stone Magazine proclaimed Enuff Z'Nuff the best new band of 1989.
 Of course, when Nirvana hit, Enuff Z'Nuff - which, courtesy of the marketing strategy, got lumped in with the bands grunge had set out to kill - was relegated immediately to, at best, cult status.
 Unfortunately, to milk the nostalgia market, Enuff Z'Nuff has never been willing to shed entirely the faux-metal trappings their original label saddled on them (the bass player still goes by Chip Z'Nuff) which probably turns off many would-be listeners.

 Strength was the band's second release.
 Many of the songs have the same 'metal-lite' production sheen that plagued the tunes on Enuff Z'Nuff - for example, guitarist Derek Frigo's unrelenting reliance on harmonic squeals and his vibrato bar.
 However, many of the songs (Holly Would Ya, Blue Island) feature gorgeous melodies that no amount of overproduction could squelch.
 Well, at least not squelch completely.
-The title track includes pulsing quarter-note 'Tron flutes during the verses enhancing an outstanding Beatles-esque track.
-There are some more 'Tron flutes in the all-too-short ballady first half of The Way Home - the second half of which gives way to a fairly decent period-piece pop-metal song.
-That's it on the 'Tron front.
+The title track includes pulsing quarter-note Mellotron flutes during the verses enhancing an outstanding Beatles-esque track.
+There are some more Mellotron flutes in the all-too-short ballady first half of The Way Home - the second half of which gives way to a fairly decent period-piece pop-metal song.
+That's it on the Mellotron front.

 If you like great power pop and/or melodic hard rock à la Cheap Trick, you should ignore the way these guys looked and check them out.
-I would recommend, however, that you begin with Enuff Z'Nuff's best work - 2000's Paraphernalia (****), then Strength (for the tunes, not the 'Tron), and then whatever else you can track down.
+I would recommend, however, that you begin with Enuff Z'Nuff's best work - 2000's Paraphernalia (****), then Strength (for the tunes, not the Mellotron) and then whatever else you can track down.

 Jim Rigberg